Everything to know about the State of the Union address

 Who is the designated survivor?

-We don't know who it is yet, but a member of Mr. Trump's cabinet will not be in attendance at Tuesday's speech.
+Agriculture Secretary Sonny Perdue will not attend the State of the Union address.
+Instead, he will be at an alternate location as the night's designated survivor, in the event that something should go wrong at the Capitol, CBS News has confirmed.
 This member of the cabinet will be sequestered in an undisclosed location in order to preserve the line of succession to presidency in the event of a catastrophic attack.

 Who are the president's guests?